saltstack/salt/doc/ref/configuration/minion.rst

 The master is, by default, staticaly configured by the `master` setting, but if desired, the master can be dynamically configured.
-The `master` value can be set to a module function will will be executed and will assume that the returning value is the ip or hostname of the desired master.
+The `master` value can be set to a module function which will be executed and will assume that the returning value is the ip or hostname of the desired master.
 In addition to specifying the function to execute to detect the master the :conf_minion:`master_type`, option must be set to 'func'.